Skip to contents

 See WSlit for more information about the meaning of each value returned.

 Note from above that the coefficients are returned for the TRANSFORMED model.
-Thus, to obtain the standard weight (Ws), the returned coefficients are used to compute the common log of Ws which must then bed raised to the power of 10 to compute the Ws.
+Thus, to obtain the standard weight (Ws), the returned coefficients are used to compute the common log of Ws which must then be raised to the power of 10 to compute the Ws.

 IFAR Chapter